ZuggRugg/learn_programming/README.md

 # Practice files

-This repo hosts the practice files I use to learn different Programming Languages and concepts.
+This repo hosts the practice files I use to learn different Programming Languages, Paradigms, and concepts.

 # C++